 - Great freedom of choice in subjects (especially when ‘applied subjects’ are included), and those with a particular bent can focus on it (physics, chemistry and maths is a common combination, for instance) rather than carry on with subjects they hate.

-- Now in considerable flux as AS levels are (gradually) decoupled from A2s, coursework and practical work abandoned and retakes restricted.
-This will, in theory, return them to gold standard status, but in meantime schools are confused about content and universities (such as Cambridge ) that have relied on AS scores to make offers are having to rethink.
+- Now in considerable flux as AS levels have been decoupled from A2s, coursework and practical work abandoned and retakes restricted.
+This should, in theory, return them to gold standard status, but in meantime schools are confused about content and universities (such as Cambridge ) that have relied on AS scores to make offers are having to rethink.

 The Cambridge Pre-U